 Empathy is one of the most essential customer service skills.
 It is the ability to understand a customer's emotions and see things from their point-of-view.

-Even if your support representatives are not able to provide a solution that the customers would like to hear, letting them know that you care about finding a resolution can be a game-changer.
+Even if your helpdesk representatives are not able to provide a solution that the customers would like to hear, letting them know that you care about finding a resolution can be a game-changer.

 If your organization assesses candidates with a customer service test, you would be more inclined to look for critical skills that can be gauged rather than testing for empathy.